I would like to say a big thank you to you and all staff that have worked with my students you have raised aspirations and confidence in my students.

 In a nutshell yes.
 It is a mandatory part of both study programmes and traineeships.
-Depending on which course you are on and what your own needs are will depend on what type of and duration of work placement you will attend.
+Depending on which course you are on and what your own needs are will decide the duration of work placement you will attend.
 See our benefits of work experience to find out more.

 Can I afford it?

 You’d better believe it.
-Our study programmes and traineeships are fully funded so it won’t cost you a penny and you could even be eligible for an attendance allowance or bursary including your travel costs to and from the training centre or work placement.
-So you can learn a living.
+Our study programmes and traineeships are fully funded so it won’t cost you a penny.
+You could even be eligible for an attendance allowance or bursary including your travel costs to and from the training centre or work placement.
+So you can earn a living.

 How will I know which course to choose?